mph-/lcapy/doc/tutorial.rst

    >>> zeros(H)
    {-5: 1, 4: 1}

-Mcircuit can also handle rational functions with a delay, for example,
+Mcircuit can also handle rational functions with a delay.

 Inverse Laplace transforms